 "Plan of Separation" shall have the meaning set forth in Section 1200-38-01.01 of the COPA Rules.
-The Plan of Separation as of the Issue Date is attached hereto as Exhibit A.

 "Population" means the people residing or domiciled in the Geographic Service Area, and other people utilizing any NHS Entity, as of the indicated time.